 (4) Involves all of the agency's relevant constituencies in the review and affords them a meaningful opportunity to provide input into the review.

-(c) If the agency determines, at any point during its systematic program of review, that it needs to make changes to its standards, the agency must initiate action within 12 months to make the changes and must complete that action within a reasonable period of time.
-Before finalizing any changes to its standards, the agency must—
+(c) If the agency determines, at any point during its systematic program of review, that it needs to make changes to its standards, the agency must initiate action within 12 months to make the changes and must complete that action within a reasonable period of time. (b) Before finalizing any changes to its standards, the agency must— -

 (1) Provide notice to all of the agency's relevant constituencies, and other parties who have made their interest known to the agency, of the changes the agency proposes to make;